mulesoft-labs/raml-language-server/README.md

 ```
 Where `IOpenedDocument` has only two fields: document URI and document text.

-And get notified about new validation reports from the server by adding a listener:
+A client can get notified about new validation reports from the server by adding a listener:

 ```js
 /**